Weeper by Mike S Miller ©

 The Weeper is a thick, blond-haired man, nicknamed for his watery eyes.
 He carries a large curved scythe of steel.
 Known for killing rangers of the Night's Watch and raiding the northern mountain clans, the Weeper often blinds his victims.

 A Clash of Kings

 A Storm of Swords

 During the wildling assault on the Wall, the Weeper is spotted near Icemark.
 Along with about three hundred other wildlings he is defeated by Night's Watch forces led by Bowen Marsh in a fight at the Bridge of Skulls.
 However, the Weeper survives the battle.

 A Dance with Dragons

-After Mance's army is defeated in the Battle of Castle Black, the Weeper gathers warriors at the Milkwater and plans to cross the Bridge of Skulls to take the Shadow Tower.
+After Mance's army is defeated in the battle beneath the Wall, the Weeper gathers warriors at the Milkwater and plans to cross the Bridge of Skulls to take the Shadow Tower.
 While Jon Snow, now Lord Commander of the Night's Watch, thinks that the remaining free folk beyond the Wall will rally behind Tormund, the captured Mance worries that they will instead support the more belligerent Weeper.